 When a car gets into an accident, the vehicle’s insurer figures out how much it will cost to repair the damage.
-If this final figure is more than they’re willing to pay because it exceeds the value of the car, insurers will offer to write off the car by agreeing to provide a check to the owner for the value of the car instead.
-This is what happens when a car is “totaled” in an accident.
+If this final figure is more than they’re willing to pay because it exceeds the value of the car.
+Insurers will offer to write off the car by agreeing to provide a check to the owner for the value of the car instead.
+This is what happens when a car is a “total loss” in an accident.

-If the owner agrees to receive money instead of getting their car fixed, the insurer will take possession of the vehicle.
-This car or truck then gets re-classified as salvage, a process which involves getting its old title certificate traded in for one branded “salvage” instead.
+If the owner agrees to receive money instead of fixing their car, the insurer will take possession of the vehicle.
+This car or truck then gets re-classification as salvage.
+A process that involves trading its old title certificate for a “salvage” instead.
 From this point on, the car can’t be driven legally, and it’s just a drain on an insurer’s resources, so these salvage cars are often sold at auction to anyone who will come for them.

 Rebuilt salvage cars, when they come back into circulation, are therefore just vehicles that have already been totaled by another insurer.
-Since every insurer knows that most rebuilt salvage vehicles were at one point damaged enough to warrant them being written off, most want little to do with it.
+Since every insurer knows that most rebuilt salvage vehicles had heavy damages at one point.
+Enough to warrant them becoming a write-off, most want little to do with it.

 However, you can still sometimes convince insurance providers to take you on as a policyholder.
 This usually involves inviting a car insurance agent to examine your salvage vehicle thoroughly, looking for damage that might still be present or for evidence of shoddy repair work.

 If your car passes this inspection, it’s not uncommon that an insurance provider becomes willing to do business with you.
-You’ll receive state minimum PLPD coverage quite easily in situations like this, but in many instances, you’ll also be informed that the state of your salvage car is in good enough condition to warrant more extensive coverage options like comprehensive insurance or collision coverage.
+You’ll receive state minimum PLPD coverage quite easily in situations like this.
+But in many instances, you’ll also have information that the state of your salvage car is in good enough condition.
+To warrant more extensive coverage options like comprehensive insurance or collision coverage.

-Bear in mind that even if you win over your insurer with the quality of your rebuilt salvage vehicle, you’re still not much of a good risk when it comes to insurance itself.
-Your premium price is still likely to be quite high, and it’s no surprise considering how even the most thorough of inspections can’t possibly catch every little thing that’s wrong with the car.
-This means there are still lots of risks involved in insuring a salvage car.
+Bear in mind that even if you win over your insurer with the quality of your rebuilt salvage vehicle.
+You’re still not much of a good risk when it comes to insurance itself.
+Your premium price is still likely to be quite high.
+It’s no surprise considering how even the most thorough of inspections can’t catch every little thing that’s wrong with the car.
+This means there are still lots of risks in insuring a salvage car.

-Still, when it comes to a choice between driving around town in a salvage car that’s barely got enough coverage to make it street legal or spending a moderate amount more to secure the kind of coverage that provides you peace of mind, which would you choose?
+When it comes to a choice between driving around town in a salvage car that’s barely got enough coverage.
+Or spending a moderate amount more to secure the kind of coverage that provides you peace of mind.
+Which would you choose?